alexboia/ABNET-PostStats/README.md

 ### Dashboard - style metric settings
 ![Dashboard - style metric settings](screenshots/style-metrics-settings.png)

+## Some thoughts

+I built this because I wanted a small editorial mirror inside WordPress.
+Something beyond an optimized vending machine, something simpler and more personal: a way to see my own publishing rhythm.

+The first version was plain post statistics:

+   - how many posts I published per month,
+   - how many per year,
+   - the total count,
+   - the average,
+   - and the peak.
+Nothing

+   revolutionary.
+Just enough to see whether the blog is alive, asleep, or pretending to be a quarterly journal by accident.

+Then I added content pillars as a sort of "what-if".
+WordPress categories are useful, but they do not always match the larger editorial directions of a site.
+A pillar lets me group several categories under one theme and see how much I actually write in that area.
+For example, a travel pillar can include several travel-related categories without changing the public taxonomy of the site.

+The third layer is even more experimental: style metrics.
+For each post, the plugin can compute indicators as those mentioned above.

+These metrics are first and foremost editorial signals:

+   - a high readability score may mean the article is dense;
+   - a high punctuation score may reveal a fragmented or rhetorical rhythm;
+   - a high Yule’s K may suggest too much lexical repetition;
+   - a high negativity score may simply mean that the article is doing honest critical work and should be left alone with a cup of coffee and a sharpened axe.

+The useful part is less the number itself and more the question it raises: should I split this sentence, vary this vocabulary, reduce this repetition, soften this passage, or deliberately keep the text exactly as it is?

+That is why the plugin supports preferred ranges.
+I do not treat them as universal standards.
+They are closer to a house style: a personal editorial profile for the kind of writing I want to publish.

+Condei Simple Post Stats is free.
+It may also be the first step in a broader suite of WordPress tools for people who still care about composing text.

+The goal is modest: fewer distractions, better editorial awareness, and a writing environment that treats the author as an author, not as a block arrangement technician.

 ## Install

 Fetch the archive and download it as you would any WordPress plugin.